The links to the sponsors logos below will open in a new window.

 Eighth and ninth grade students with three or four years of active participation are eligible for this perseverance award.

 Carnegie Mellon University will potentially award up to two Pre-College Program commuter scholarships.
-The program runs from June 30– August 11, 2018 and a scholarship recipient has the option of selecting either 1 or 2 courses as a commuter student.
-The scholarship value is $7,882 for 2 courses or $4,982 for 1 course.
-The scholarships will be utilized for the Advanced Placement/Early Admission Program, which is a challenging credit-bearing program in which students take two actual Carnegie Mellon classes for full credit during the summer.
+The program runs from June 29–August 10, 2019, and a scholarship recipient has the option of selecting either one or two courses as a commuter student.
+The scholarship value is $8,096 for two courses or $5,196 for one course.
+The scholarships will be utilized for the Advanced Placement/Early Admission Program, which is a challenging credit-bearing program in which students take one or two actual Carnegie Mellon classes for full credit during the summer.
 The credit can be used at Carnegie Mellon or may be transferred to other universities for advanced placement.

-Chatham University will award up to four (4) scholarships each valued at $2,000 for undergraduate study.
+Chatham University will award up to four scholarships each valued at $2,000 for undergraduate study.
 Each recipient must be admitted to and enroll at Chatham the fall semester following high school graduation.
-Scholarships are renewable annually for a period of four years or 120 credits provided the recipient maintains at least a cumulative GPA of 3.0 and remains enrolled on a full time basis at Chatham.
+Scholarships are renewable annually for a period of four years or 120 credits provided the recipient maintains at least a cumulative GPA of 3.0 and remains enrolled on a full-time basis at Chatham.

-Indiana University of Pennsylvania's College of Natural Sciences and Mathematics will award scholarships to outstanding high school juniors or seniors.
-Recipients must meet the academic requirements for admission, and enroll full-time in IUP as a Biochemistry, Biology, Chemistry, Computer Science, Geoscience, Mathematics, Physics or Psychology major.
-A scholarship will be valued at approximately $30,000 (24 credits per year for four consecutive years.)
-To qualify for this scholarship the recipient must have a high school cumulative GPA of 3.5, enroll full-time, and maintain a 3.25 grade point average in one of the above listed majors.
+Indiana University of Pennsylvania’s College of Natural Sciences and Mathematics will award scholarships to outstanding high school juniors or seniors.
+Recipients must meet the academic requirements for admission, and enroll full-time in IUP as a biochemistry, biology, chemistry, computer science, geoscience, mathematics, physics or psychology major.
+A scholarship will be valued at approximately $30,000 (24 credits per year for four consecutive years).
+To qualify for this scholarship, the recipient must have a high school cumulative GPA of 3.5, enroll full-time, and maintain a 3.25 GPA in one of the above listed majors.

-La Roche College will award up to four (4) Science Fair Scholarships to rising juniors or seniors, each valued at $8,000 ($2,000 per year for four years) per recipient.
-Recipients will enroll full-time at La Roche College the fall semester immediately following their high school graduation in one of the following majors: biochemistry, biology, biology forensics, chemistry, chemistry forensics, computer science, exercise and sports science, health sciences, mathematics, pre-dentistry (LECOM), pre-osteopathic medicine 4+ only (LECOM), pre-pharmacy 4+ only (LECOM), or pre-chiropractic (Palmer College of Chiropractic).
-The recipients must meet the academic scholarship requirements designated by the Office of Freshman Admission, including that they have a cumulative grade point average of no less than 3.0 upon graduation from high school, and must remain in good academic standing at La Roche.
-This scholarship may be added to other stackable scholarships that La Roche College provides.
+La Roche College will award up to four Science Fair Scholarships to rising juniors or seniors, each valued at $8,000 ($2,000 per year for four years) per recipient.
+Recipients will enroll full-time at La Roche College the fall semester immediately following their high school graduation in one of the following majors: biochemistry, biology, biology forensics, chemistry, chemistry forensics, computer science, exercise and sports science, health sciences, mathematics, pre-dentistry (LECOM), pre-osteopathic medicine 4+ only (LECOM), and pre-pharmacy 4+ only (LECOM).
+The recipients must meet the academic scholarship requirements designated by the Office of Freshman Admission, including that they have a cumulative GPA of no less than 3.0 upon graduation from high school, and must remain in good academic standing at La Roche.
+This scholarship may be added to other scholarships that La Roche College provides.
 However, the total amount of the scholarships received may not exceed that total cost of tuition for the year the student enrolls.

 Penn State Altoona will award a limited number of Academic Excellence for Science and Engineering Scholarships.
 These scholarships will have a value of up to $5,000.
 To receive the scholarship, awardees must present SAT scores of 1200 or more, meet the academic requirements for admission, and enroll at Penn State Altoona.
 The scholarship is renewable with a cumulative minimum GPA of 3.4 and continued enrollment at Penn State Altoona.